zzzprojects/docs/entityframework-plus.net/pages/ef-core-docs/documentations/query-cache/scenarios/ef-core-query-cache-control.md

 Permalink: ef-core-query-cache-control
 ---

-# EF Query Cache Control
+# Query Cache - Cache Control

 EF+ Cache is very flexible and lets you have full control over the cache.